 Working Holiday Visas

-Holder of a Working Holiday visas are currently not eligible for financial support by the Australian Government.
+Holder of a Working Holiday visa is currently not eligible for financial support by the Australian Government.

-However, working holiday visa holders working in certain critical sectors such as heath, aged and disability care, agriculture and food processing, and childcare will be exempt from the six month work limitation with the one employer and eligible for a further visa to keep working in these critical sectors if their current visa is due to expire in the coming six months.
+However, working holiday visa holders working in certain critical sectors such as health, aged and disability care, agriculture and food processing, and childcare will be exempt from the six-month work limitation with the one employer and eligible for a further visa to keep working in these critical sectors if their current visa is due to expire in the coming six months.

 Some Parent visa holders may be eligible for the recently announced support packages and Medicare.
 These include Contributory parent visa (subclass 143), Contributory Parent (Temporary) visa (subclass 173), Contributory Aged Parent visa- Temporary (subclass 884), Aged Parent visa (subclass 804), Parent visa (subclass 103).